shaardie/blog/content/infset.md

 ### Creating Sets

-To be able to create sets I added two functions which simply takes either an explicit list of a function and create an `elementSet` or `functionSet` out of it.
+To be able to create sets I added two functions which simply takes either an explicit list or a function and create an `elementSet` or `functionSet` out of it.

     :::go